Judges 2022

 Mike is a director of Prism RA and has a wide range of experience of technology and cyber: governance, risk, compliance and security, gained through roles both within mainstream IT and for over 30 years in consultancy, including 20 years with KPMG and for the last 12 years, with Prism RA.
 During his time with KPMG, Mike held a number of senior roles including leading the Midlands Information Security team.
 With Prism RA, Mike helps organisations to effectively understand their technology and cyber risks and help them to make their business resilient from the ever increasing cyber threat.

-In addition, Mike plays a leadership role with ISACA, both at the Local and International levels.
-He has served on the Board of the local Central UK Chapter since its formation in 1993 and his international roles include: a term as an ISACA International Board Director; and a member of the Finance Committee, Membership Board and GDPR Working Group.
-Currently he is a member of the Information & Technology Risk Advisory Group.
-Mike has also been involved in the development of a number of ISACA’s publications and lectures on ISACA exam preparation courses for CISM, CRISC, CGEIT and CISA.
-Mike has recently led ISACA’s involvement in the creation of the UK Cyber Security Council on behalf of DCMS, the UK government department for Digital, Culture, Media and Sport and the National Cyber Security Centre.
+Mike has served on the Board of the local Central UK Chapter since its formation in 1993 and his international roles include: a term as an ISACA International Board Director; and a member of the Finance Committee, Membership Board and GDPR Working Group and currently Mike is a member of the UK Advocacy Group.
+Mike has also been involved in the development of a number of ISACA’s publications and lectures on ISACA exam preparation courses for CISM, CRISC, CGEIT, CISA, CDPSE and Cyber Security Audit.

 Mike is also a Non-Executive Director of CyberQ Group, an innovative and award winning cyber security services provider and a member of the Institute of Directors.